 Procurements that are $10,000 or less are considered small purchases and may be made without engaging in a solicitation.

-For procurements between $10,001 and $20,000:

-The acquiring entity shall engage in the procurement through a solicitation of quotes by email, telephone, or otherwise to at least three bidders, or if the acquiring entity is unable to identify at least three bidders, to as many bidders as can be reasonably identified.

-The purchasing agent shall evaluate each bid in the best interest of the county and may use the same evaluation criteria described in Section 3-2-7.

-Notwithstanding Subsection (4)(a) and (4)(b), the purchasing agent may, in the best interest of the county, require the procurement to be made following an invitation for bids or request for proposals.

-For procurements between $20,001 and $100,000:
+For procurements between $10,001 and $100,000:

 The acquiring entity shall make the purchase following a solicitation of quotes, invitation for bids, or request for proposals.

+If the acquiring entity chooses to follow the solicitation of quotes process, the acquiring entity shall evaluate each quote in the best interest of the county and may use the evaluation criteria described in Section 3-2-7.

-The purchasing agent shall determine, in the best interest of the county, which type of procurement under Subsection (d5)(1) shall be used.
+The purchasing agent may determine, in the best interest of the county, which type of procurement under Subsection (d)(1) shall be used.

 For procurements of $100,001 or more: